solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-Finally we activate the authentication on the Virtual Service by referencing the AuthConfig:
+Finally we activate the authentication on the Route Table by referencing the AuthConfig:

 ```bash
 kubectl apply -f - <<EOF